Education (Scotland) Act 2016 - Gaelic Education

 These pupils leave Meadowburn Primary School with the advantage of having become proficient in two languages, Gaelic and English.

 As a parent / carer you have the right to apply for a place at Meadowburn Primary School’s Gaelic Unit.
-If you live within the Meadowburn catchment area – Find my Nearest you would apply for a primary place by registering you child at Meadowburn PS during registration week in the January before they are due to start in Primary 1.
+In March 2018, following consultation, changes to the catchment area for Gaelic Medium Primary Education were made which means that the catchment for the Gaelic Unit at Meadowburn Primary School is now the whole of East Dunbartonshire.
+This ensures that children in the primary stages who live in East Dunbartonshire are able to register for Gaelic Medium Primary Education without the barrier of having to submit a placing request.
+If you live in East Dunbartonshire, this would involve registering your child at Meadowburn PS during registration week in the January before they are due to start in Primary 1.
 If you wish to register your child after registration week, you should contact Meadowburn PS directly.
-However, if you live outwith the catchment area, you have the right to put in a placing request for your child to attend the Gaelic Unit.
+At a later point, if you wish to enrol your child at Bishopbriggs Academy and live outwith the Bishopbriggs Academy catchment area you have the right to put in a placing request - Find my Nearest

 Applying for a Nursery Place at Meadowburn Gaelic Nursery